Feeds are not just for nutrition, they can also give comfort and reassurance to your baby.

 Feed your baby when they start showing signs of hunger.
 This makes sure your baby is getting what they need.
 It also helps you to build up a good milk supply.
 As your baby is building up a supply, they will want to spend lots of time at the breast.
 This is called 'responsive breastfeeding' and is normal.

 In the early days, 10 to 12 feeds a day (24 hours) is common.
 As your baby’s stomach gets bigger and they take more milk at each feed, this can reduce to 8 or more feeds a day.

 As your baby gets older, they will get better at taking the amount of milk they need from the breast.
 This means that feeds may get a little shorter and your baby may settle quicker.

 How to tell if your baby is getting enough breast milk

 Changing feeding patterns

-You may start to notice a feeding pattern starting naturally, which will make life a bit easier to plan.
+Within a few weeks you may start to notice a feeding pattern emerging.
+This will make life a bit easier to plan.